2018 Engagement Ring Trends

 2018 Engagement Ring Trends #8: Twisted Mountings

 A dainty twist on the classic solitaire design, the twisted mounting is a subtle accent highlighting a beautiful solitaire diamond.
 This ring from James Allen features a princess cut diamond in a white gold mounting twisted with one row of polished metal and one row of pave set diamonds.

 We also love their polished, rose gold twisted band offering up a round brilliant cut diamond.
 The mounting is also available in white gold.

 2018 Engagement Ring Trends #9: Stacked Bands

 Many of this year’s future brides are stacking on the bling by wearing multiple diamond wedding bands with their engagement ring or without.
-Traditionally called an eternity or anniversary band, these diamond bands are no longer relegated to an anniversary present and are now being used as the wedding band.
+Traditionally called an eternity or anniversary band, these diamond bands are no longer relegated to an anniversary present and are now being also being used as the wedding band on the big day when they don their wedding dress.
 In fact, brides still receive them as an anniversary gift and are now wearing them stacked with their other wedding rings.